-Don't you just hate it when you get to the range and you open up your bag only to find your ammo has spilled out, everything is full of gun lube and worst of all, there are nasty scratches on your gun!
+Don't you just hate it when you get to the range and you open up your case only to find your ammo has spilled out, everything is full of gun lube and worst of all, there are nasty scratches on your gun!
 It is a disaster!
-That is why we here at SmokingBarrel firmly believe in range bags to keep everything tidy and organised.
+That is why we here at SmokingBarrel firmly believe in best range bags to keep everything tidy and organized.

-Below we look at 5 range bags that we believe are the best range bags currently available.
-Of course taste and needs differ, so we realize there are probably a bunch of other bags out there that could be called the best range bags, which are not on our list.
+Below we look at 5 options that we believe are the best range bags currently available.
+Of course taste and needs differ, so we realize there are probably a bunch of other options out there that could be called the best range bags, which are not on our list.
 So if you have some thoughts on the topic, please feel free to share them with is in the comments section below.
-We would love to hear which bag you think is the best range bag.
+We would love to hear which one you think is the ultimate range product.

 Click on image to go to Amazon

-This bag comes with a lifetime warranty, and that is the first thing you should consider.
+This product comes with a lifetime warranty, and that is the first thing you should consider.
 The best range bags options typically come with good warranties.
-This is a great product that will be backed up by the manufacturer no matter what happens to it, and you need to remember that when you are using the bag every day.
-This bag comes in four colors, and it is made of ballistic nylon with heavy zippers that will stand up to all the punishment that they get.
-You will be using this bag a lot, and the best range bags have the storage you need.
+This is a great product that will be backed up by the manufacturer no matter what happens to it, and you need to remember that when you are using it every day.
+This comes in four colors, and it is made of ballistic nylon with heavy zippers that will stand up to all the punishment that they get.
+You will be using this case a lot, and the right one have the storage you need.

 Click on image to go to Amazon

-The gunmate range bag is a really good device that is going to help you when you are trying to get to the range with all your gear.
-You need to make sure that you have looked at this bag because it has a nice construction that will help you protect your weapons.
+The gunmate range option is a really good device that is going to help you when you are trying to get to the range with all your gear.
+You need to make sure that you have looked at this product because it has a nice construction that will help you protect your weapons.
 It has the traditional boxy design that has four main compartments, and you can zip them all up at any time.
-This bag is a little bit bigger than some other bags, and that will give you more space inside the center console.
+This is a little bit bigger than some other options, and that will give you more space inside the center console.

-The bag has its own shoulder strap, and you can throw it on your shoulder or carry it by the handle when you are ready to get out of the house.
-The bag is much tighter than others, and that means that your items will not slide around before you get to the range.
+It has its own shoulder strap, and you can throw it on your shoulder or carry it by the handle when you are ready to get out of the house.
+It is much tighter than others, and that means that your items will not slide around before you get to the range.
 It is very strong, and it will keep you and your weapons safe before you start your session.

 Click on image to go to Amazon

-This is one of the most unique bags in the industry.
-It comes in the same configuration that you will find with other bags, and it has a setup that you can use to help roll up all the gear that you are used to carrying.
-Someone who has a lot of delicate items can use it, and you can wrap them all up in the bag.
+This is one of the most unique products in the industry.
+It comes in the same configuration that you will find with other selections, and it has a setup that you can use to help roll up all the gear that you are used to carrying.
+Someone who has a lot of delicate items can use it, and you can wrap them all up in it.
 You can put your accessories in the side pouches, and you can slide larger accessories into the front.

 Click on image to go to Amazon

-This is one of the best range bags that feels more like a bag that might be standard issue in the military, and you will notice that as soon as you see it sitting there before you pack it.
+This choice feels more like a product that might be standard issue in the military, and you will notice that as soon as you see it sitting there before you pack it.
 It comes with three side pouches that can actually be strapped down with cloth straps that are right there on the bag, and it has a sturdy handle that you can carry it with when you are ready to get moving.
-The stacked design of the bag gives you more space in the top of the center chamber, but the bottom of the center chamber is much longer.
+The stacked design gives you more space in the top of the center chamber, but the bottom of the center chamber is much longer.

 Click on image to go to Amazon

-The unique part of this bag is that it can actually be setup with sliding pouches that you use to pack up your weapons and accessories.
-There are special pouches in the top and bottom of the bag that you slide in and out, and you unzip the pouches to make sure that the items can be pulled out easily, and that is why there are four in the bag You can break up each gun into its own pouch, and then you can pull it out any time you want.
+The unique part is that it can actually be setup with sliding pouches that you use to pack up your weapons and accessories.
+There are special pouches in the top and bottom that you slide in and out, and you unzip the pouches to make sure that the items can be pulled out easily, and that is why there are four in there.
+You can break up each gun into its own pouch, and then you can pull it out any time you want.
 That helps you a lot, and it makes it easy for you to care for your weapons in the best way possible.

 We would use the GPS Tactical Range backpack because it was made to be the simplest to use.